operator-framework/olm-docs/content/en/docs/Tasks/creating-operator-manifests.md

 ## Writing your Operator Manifests

-OLM uses an api called `ClusterServiceVersion` (CSV) to describe a single instance of a version of an operator.
-This is the main entrypoint for packaging an operator for OLM.
+OLM uses a CRD called `ClusterServiceVersion` (CSV) to describe a single instance of a version of an operator.
+This is the main entry point for packaging an operator for OLM.

 There are two important ways to think about the CSV: